-Chinese New Year Singapore is one of the biggest celebrations on the event calendar.
+Chinese New Year in Singapore is one of the biggest celebrations on the event calendar.
 Generally celebrated in January or February each year (the date fluctuates), this event marks the transition from summer to winter.

-Chinese New Year 2020 Dates, Celebrations & Fireworks in Singapore
+Chinese New Year 2025 Dates, Celebrations & Fireworks in Singapore

 Typically, the following events are scheduled for Chinese New Year in Singapore: